 Histrionic personality disorder can explain extreme cases of the description above.
 People with histrionic personality disorder struggle with their emotions and relationships.
 They may also face obstacles in their professional lives.
 Fortunately, treatment is available.
 However, it relies on a proper diagnosis and understanding of your condition.

 What Is Histrionic Personality Disorder?

-Histrionic personality disorder is one of several personality disorders.
+Histrionic personality disorder, or HPD, is one of several personality disorders.
 It’s part of a group called Cluster B personality disorders.